rlarabel/BookKeeperProject/README.md

 3. Quit
 #### The input.txt file
 - The first two row are parsed over
-- Col
+- Column values should be seperated by a comma and are listed below
-    - Book
+    - For a Book
         1. B
         2. Call Number
         3. Title
         4. Author
         5. Genre
-    - Periodical
+    - For a Periodical
         1. P
         2. Call Number
         3. Title